 We meet on Wednesday evenings from 7:15 to 9:45.
 Currently, we have some dancers learning C3A calls and other dancers workshopping C3A calls.

-Our schedule of Saturday dances for last year's 2014, including callers and dates, is now available.
+The schedule of the most recent monthly Saturday dances is listed for the year 2014, including callers and dates.

 Squares with Mike Sikorsky.